Biographical Overview

 2000/2001 – I concentrated on my aviation timer, which I now call Flight Watch, hoping that if it went into production I could fund my educational system development work.
 Still working on the TLC/PATH I went to Texas to meet with Dr. Bruce Perry of childtrauma.org and an Adjunct Professor of Psychiatry and Behavioral Sciences at the Feinberg School of Medicine of Northwestern University in Chicago who had done some profound work in understanding neurological development and psychology.

-9/11 – I had just landed on September 10th coming in from Hong Kong.
+9/11 – I flew in to LAX late at night on September 10th coming in from Hong Kong.
 I got up before 6am and turned on the television to watch the market open.
 The first thing I saw was the image of the twin towers, and one had a hole in the side with smoke coming out.
 They said that a small plane may have hit the building.
 I knew a small plane would have a hard time making a dent in the building though.
-I was on the phone with a friend when the second aircraft struck the adjacent tower, my first words were: “We just went to war”.
+I was on the phone with a friend Vic (a local sheriff) when the second aircraft struck the adjacent tower, my first words were: “We just went to war”.

 As soon as aircraft were flying again I flew to New York to lend my support.
 The fires were still burning.
 New York was pulling itself together and I watched the Macy’s Thanksgiving Day parade.
 I went to work for Homeland Security hoping to help and try to make a difference.
 I did what I could and helped get the TSA started.
 But heading into 2003 I began studying climate again.
-I was beginning to sense that we had a ‘very’ serious problem here, and the politicians were not paying proper attention to the matter due to public (and policy-maker) misunderstanding.
+I knew we had a ‘very’ serious problem here, not just a future problem.
+And the politicians were not paying proper attention to the matter due to public (and policy-maker) misunderstanding, and propanganda.

-2003 – I started a new company with my partner that focused on web system development, information system architecture, and media design, which later expanded into content management systems.
+2003 – My partner and I started a new company called Haritomedia, focused on web system development, information system architecture, and media design, which later expanded into content management systems.
 I had been working with computers since the first Apple and saw information technology, properly utilized as a way to increase efficiency and security for organizations and of course this suited my TLC/PATH focus as well.
+I continued my explorations in the field of psychology.
+The photo here shows me at a conference where the keynote was a lead psychologist from the Ruby Ridge incident.
+He complimented me for my insight in response to his question to the group regarding who here understands why a mind can fall into such a trap as what happened at Ruby Ridge?
+My response, and I was the only one that responded, was simply that “The mind, like nature, also abhors a vacuum”.

 2004 – I was in the Vallais in Switzerland contemplating the political landscape and realized the time was past due for America to have a sensible third party.
+Early discussions with Jonas Salk and Martin Chamberlain supported this real and present need.
 Rather than wait to rebuild a network I began to research and analyze issues in order to formulate the most sensible platform.
-I had been thinking about this since my discussions with Jonas Salk in the early 90’s, so at this time I began congealing thoughts and discussions and started writing it all down.
+I had been thinking about this since my discussions with Jonas and Martin in the early 90’s; so at this time I began congealing thoughts and discussions and started writing it all down.
 I continued studying climate and working to understand impact potentials.
 In attempting to understand why people don’t choose rational interpretation based on logic and prefer the comfort of group-think I began examining the Dunning/Kruger effect and Stanly Milgrams’ work regarding Obedience to Authority.
 That led eventually to Christopher Chabris’ work in neuropsychology.

 2006 – on July 4th, I sent out emails to US newspapers and opened the web site for The Centrist Party.
 According to polls in 2006, 70% of America felt we needed a more reasonable solution to the political stagnation if we were to begin to make meaningful progress.
 I already knew at this time that the key issue was climate, and that our energy infrastructure, economic health, and every other key issue were related to this critical issue.